masneyb/shotwell-site-generator/photobook-helper/README.md

 # Photo Book Creation Instructions

-This page details instructions about how to [photobook_helper.py](photobook_helper.py) that takes a large list of images from a file, and sends them in batches to the [PhotoCollage](https://github.com/adrienverge/PhotoCollage.git) project to make photo books.
-The user can easily control how many images are shown on each page and go back if desired.
+This page details instructions about how to run the [photobook_helper.py](photobook_helper.py script) that reads a large list of images from a file, and sends them in batches to the [PhotoCollage](https://github.com/adrienverge/PhotoCollage.git) project to make photo books one page at a time.
+The user can easily control how many images are shown on each page and go back to update previous batches if desired.

 - Clone the PhotoCollage project from <https://github.com/adrienverge/PhotoCollage.git>.
 Merge a separate branch that adds support for choosing the image export quality.